What’s the Secret SEC Seat? Why does it matter?

 The Secret Seat

-If you’re voting in the August 2018 Republican primary there’s a little known seat on the end of your ballot that most voters will skip over.
+On occasional Republican Primary elections (we’re just assuming that you are voting GOP in the primary), you will find there’s a little known seat on the end of your ballot that most voters will skip over.
 This is especially concerning since this position normally never provides voters a choice.
 Why?
 Because the selection for this seat is normally hand-picked by the establishment GOP.
-The establishment swamp knows that most voters have no idea what this seat even is, much less the wherewithal to run, fund, and support a candidate who can oppose the Nashville insiders.
+The establishment swamp knows that most voters have no idea what this seat even is, much less the wherewithal to run, fund, and support a candidate who can oppose insiders.

 What is It?

 The State Executive Committee (“SEC”) seat is one of 66 voting positions in the Tennessee Republican Party that establishes the future and direction for Republicans in Tennessee and from there even selects representation for the national GOP.
 In Tennessee there is one man and one woman from each Tennessee State Senate District (33 Districts/66 Seats) that decides everything the Tennessee GOP represents.
 Historically, the selection of who will be on the ballot for this seat has been the proverbial “smoke filled room” of the establishment and their pick is always the biggest “yes man” willing to further engender the will of those in control.
 No one on the inside dare oppose this selection if they ever want a chance for support from the Party in the future and thus a fair chance at winning an election.